gokatas/gokatas/README.md

 code .
 ```

-3. Delete the code in a file and try to write it back
+3. Delete (some of) the code and try to write it back

 ```
 git diff
 ```

-4. To keep yourself motivated track what you have done
+4. Track your progress to stay motivated

 ```
 gokatas -done bcounter
 ```

 It's important to practice regularly because repetition creates habits, and habits are what enable mastery.
+Set a goal that you are able to meet and insert it into your daily routines.
 Start by taking baby steps.
-Set a goal that you are able to meet and insert it into your daily routines.
 After some time it will require much less will power to practice.
 Your programming moves will start looking simpler and smoother. 🥋